jovotech/jovo-framework/platforms/platform-alexa/docs/output.md

 }
 ```

+The `outputSpeech` response format is [limited to 8,000 characters](https://developer.amazon.com/docs/alexa/custom-skills/request-and-response-json-reference.html#response-format).
+By default, Jovo output trims the content of the `message` property to that length.
+Learn more in the [output sanitization documentation](https://www.jovo.tech/docs/output-config#sanitization).

 ### reprompt

 The [generic `reprompt` element](https://www.jovo.tech/docs/output-templates#message) is used to ask again if the user does not respond to a prompt after a few seconds: